jamf/Setup-Manager/ConfigurationProfile.md

 When debug mode is enabled, you can set the `simulateMDM` preference key to `Jamf Pro` or `Jamf School`.
 This allows you to do test runs on un-enrolled Macs.

+#### `actionOutputLogging`

+(string, optional, default: `error`)

+This key controls whether the output of actions is written to the Setup Manager log file.

+There are three options:
+- `always`: output and exit code are always written to the log file
+- `error`: (default) output and exit code are only written on errors
+- `never`: output and exit are never written to the log file

+Setup Manager's log window will always show the output, regardless of this setting.

 ## Actions

 All actions should have these keys: